bihealth/sodar-core/docs/source/app_userprofile.rst

 Receive Email for Project Membership Updates
     Receive email notifications for project or category membership updates and invitation activity.
+Project list title highlight
+    Highlight project title in paths displayed in the project list.
+Project list page size
+    Amount of projects per page in the project list.

 In the development setup, the SODAR Core example site apps also provide additional settings for demonstrating settings features.